{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 • Does not waive the antitrust safeguards or governance disciplines that apply continuously regardless of resolution outcome

-Evaluation checkpoint: At pilot conclusion, CAF leadership reviews participation data, member feedback, governance experience, antitrust hygiene, and revenue evidence before deciding among three paths β€” conclude, extend provisionally, or adopt permanently.
+Evaluation checkpoint: At pilot conclusion, CAF leadership reviews participation data, member feedback, governance experience, antitrust hygiene, and member renewal and expansion signals before deciding among three paths β€” conclude, extend provisionally, or adopt permanently.
 Final evaluation criteria are set at pilot launch.

 The risk of acting and the risk of not acting